TaxSlayer

-TaxSlayer LLC (formerly known as TaxSlayer.com) is a privately held tax preparation and financial technology company based in Augusta, Georgia.
-The company offers online tax preparation technology for American consumers and tax professionals, allowing them to electronically file state and/or federal returns.
-TaxSlayer also offers business technology products and services for legal, bookkeeping and HR/payroll.
+TaxSlayer LLC (formerly known as TaxSlayer.com) is a privately held tax preparation and tax software company based in Augusta, Georgia.
+The company offers online tax preparation for American consumers and tax professionals.

-According to the National Association of Tax Professionals (NATP), TaxSlayer Pro is one of the top-rated software packages for tax professionals in the U.S. In 2015, the IRS awarded TaxSlayer with the exclusive contracts for its VITA and TCE programs, a five-year contract that provides electronic tax preparation assistance for taxpayers who are low-income, elderly, disabled or who have limited English language proficiency in over 9,500 locations worldwide.
-Over 90,000 tax preparers use TaxSlayer as part of the program.
+In 2015, Internal Revenue Service (IRS) awarded TaxSlayer with the exclusive five-year contracts for the Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs, which provide online tax filing and preparation assistance for taxpayers who are low-income, elderly, disabled, or who have limited English language proficiency.

 In 2010, the company built its headquarters building in Evans, Georgia, a large suburb of metro Augusta.
-In 2017, the company purchased a building in Downtown Augusta’s Innovation Zone that will become its Innovation & Technology Campus and company headquarters in 2018.
-TaxSlayer plans to continue to operate from both buildings, refurbishing the Evans building as a dedicated operation unit known as the Customer Excellence Center.
-Between the two buildings, the company will be able to house 600 employees across the metro Augusta area.
+In 2017, the company purchased a building in Downtown Augusta’s Innovation Zone.

 The company is also known for its sports sponsorships, such as the TaxSlayer Bowl, a major college football bowl game in Jacksonville, Florida previously known as the Gator Bowl.
 Other sports sponsorships have included: Dale Earnhardt Jr., NASCAR and the JR Motorsports team, as well as three PGA Tour golfers.

 History

-In the early 1960s, Aubrey Rhodes, Sr. founded Rhodes-Murphy & Co., a full-service tax preparation company that remains in operation in Georgia and South Carolina.
-In 1989, the company formed a subsidiary, Rhodes Computer Services, to start developing tax preparation software for others to use.
+In the early 1960s, Aubrey Rhodes Sr. established Rhodes-Murphy & Co., a full-service tax preparation company headquartered in Georgia, and continues to serve clients today.
+The company established a subsidiary, Rhodes Computer Services, to develop tax preparation software intended for tax preparers in addition to DIY client base.

 Four years later, Rhodes Computer began selling taxation software known as "Taxslayer Pro" to tax preparers and accountants throughout the United States.
 TaxSlayer was named for the original email address of Jimmy Rhodes, son of Aubrey and the President and CEO at the time.

 In 1998, the firm began developing TaxSlayer.com to market its software to individuals.
-TaxSlayer is now one of the largest online tax preparation services and a direct competitor to Intuit's TurboTax.
-In 2017, the company reported record growth in tax e-files with more than 10 million state and federal returns for the year, representing a 200% increase over the past three years.